juju-solutions/interface-kube-control/README.md

 * `kube-control.gpu.available`

-  Enabled when a worker has indicated that it is running in gpu mode.
+  Enabled when any worker has indicated that it is running in gpu mode.

 ### Methods